clm-a/Dockerthings/dockerfiles/alpine-3.8/rails/readme.md

 This Dockerfile plays nice with my [docker-compose rails boilerplate](https://github.com/clm-a/Dockerthings/tree/master/docker-compose-boilerplates/rails) to avoid entrypoints and command overrides
 (Dockerfile in the boilerplate is a copy of the one here)

+Tip : Use Rails debug console with this config in `config/environments/development.rb` `  config.web_console.whitelisted_ips = "0.0.0.0/0"`